Opening a Bank Account in Portugal: Your Essential Guide

 Should you fail to meet the criteria or if any required documents are missing, the Portuguese bank has every right to refuse your application.

-If you disagree with their decision, you should consult the bank’s complaints department or submit your complaint to Banco de Portugal.
+If you disagree with their decision, you should consult the bank’s complaints department or submit your complaint through Banco de Portugal’s client portal

 Changing or closing bank accounts